eBird reviewer utilities—browser extension

 - How submitted.
 Whether submitted via mobile, web, or upload.
 I'm sometimes curious about this.
 The standard report on mobile entry is hit-or-miss; sometimes there, sometimes not; and it doesn't identify web or upload submission.

 - Review reason and notes placement.
 This panel is moved down slightly so that it does not entirely cover up the comments and photos.
+Coincidentally this also places its Accept button in the same place as the underlying Accept button, which eliminates the need to move the mouse when accepting a record.

 Enhancement for the History page